Zantedeschia: Description

-Zantedeschia species are rhizomatous, herbaceous, perennial plants with some species, e.g., Zantedeschia aethiopica, growing to 1.2 m tall, while Zantedeschia rehmannii does not exceed 60 cm in height, growing in clumps or clusters.
+Zantedeschia species are rhizomatous, herbaceous, perennial plants with some species, e.g., Zantedeschia aethiopica, growing to 1.2 m tall, while Zantedeschia rehmannii does not exceed in height, growing in clumps or clusters.

 Roots: Contractile, emerging from the top of the tubers in Group II.

 Stem: The underground portion is variously described as a thick underground stem, i.e., a rhizome or tuber.
 While the literature is confusing as to the exact terminology, generally the Zantedeschia aethiopica-Zantedeschia odorata group (Group I) is considered to have rhizomes and the remaining species tubers.
 The rhizomes are fleshy and branched.